OverlordZorn/S.T.O.R.M.-Framework/readme.md

 ## How to Use
 ### Request Transition
-Currently, there is only one Main Function to rule them all.
-Execute this to request a simple Storm transition.
+Currently, there is only one Main Function implemented, but there is more to follow.

-Once a transition is active, any further requests will be denied.
-You will have to wait until the transition is completed to execute the next transition, including a reset to 0 request.

-Once you reached the end of the transition, you can ether readjust the intensity, for example from 0 to 10% to 30%.
-OR, you can request a "Reset" by requesting the Same Storm to transition back to 0%.
+`[presetName, duration in minutes, intensity] call storm_fnc_request_transition`.
+- PresetName: String of desired MainPreset classname
+- Duration: In minutes, minimum is 1 minute.
+- Intensity: Target Intensity - from 0 to 1 where 1 stands for 100% Intensity

+This function will request a transition from "current" state (0 intensity if no active storm), to the desired state over the provided duration.

+To reset the storm, remove all effects and return to the previous conditions, simply request a transition with the same parameters, but have 0 as the target Intensity.

 #### Example
-!!
-This is not a working code snippet, just example usages of the function. you would have to find your own ways to time the call of these Functions !!
 ```sqf
 // Will request the "STORM_Sandstorm" Template, to transition from 0% to 30% over the duration of 10 Minutes.
 ["STORM_Sandstorm", 10, 0.30] call storm_fnc_request_transition;